Why consider fat graft breast augmentation surgery? | Risks | Consultation | Patient FAQ's

 When will I know if the fat graft surgery has been successful?

-The fat graft, like all grafts are considered to have successfully taken once a blood supply has been established.
-Given a degree of breast swelling can be expected after any surgical procedure, the degree of fat graft take is best appreciated after three to four weeks after the surgery.
+Like all grafts, fat grafts are considered to have successfully taken once a blood supply has been established.
+Given a degree of breast swelling can be expected after any surgical procedure, the degree of fat graft take is best appreciated several weeks after surgery.
+Significant weight loss should be avoided during and after this period to optimise the longevity of aesthetic outcome.

-Mr Patrick Tansley MD FRCS (Plast) and Dr Sugitha Seneviratne FRACS (Plast) provide second opinion to patients seeking to address problems following plastic surgery performed elsewhere and revisional or corrective surgery.
+Mr Patrick Tansley MD FRCS (Plast) and Dr Sugitha Seneviratne FRACS (Plast) provide second opinion consultations to patients seeking to address problems following fat grafting surgery performed elsewhere including revisional or corrective surgery.
 If you would like a second opinion on previously undertaken surgery, book a consultation to discuss this with one or both of our surgeons.

 As the privacy of our patients is of the utmost importance to us, we do not provide before and after photos on our website.
 You will be shown a number of before and after images during your private consultation to illustrate the potential outcomes of surgery.
 These images have been provided by previous patients who have consented to their private use.